 Maybe Descartes got it wrong.
 It’s not “I think, therefore I am.”
 But rather, “I bleed, therefore I am.”

 The wounds of my father left him unable to bless that exultant 12-year-old girl but in my bones, I knew menstruation to be a kind of magic.

 We are tender and we bleed.
 We are powerful and we bleed.
 So bleed in bliss, without shame, dear sisters.
 And dear brothers, join us in uncovering and truly honoring the blood mysteries.

-Venus Matters donates a portion of net profits to supporting women’s reproductive health and happiness worldwide.
+Venus Matters donates a portion of net profits of the Humming Dragon Venus Mat Throw to ending sex-trafficking and supporting women’s reproductive health and happiness worldwide.

 *Only five other animals are known to menstruate: monkeys, apes, bats, the spiny mouse and possibly elephant shrews.
 Ted Ed, http://ed.ted.com/lessons/why-do-women-have-periods; and the recent Spiny Mouse discovery: http://www.pbs.org/wgbh/nova/next/nature/a-human-like-menstrual-cycle-has-been-discovered-in-the-spiny-mouse/

 Painting by William Blake Richmond, “Venus and Anchises.”